Are police recruiting people at the moment?

 Do I need any documentation if I have been living overseas?

-If you have been a resident overseas at any time, whether you have New Zealand residency/citizenship or not, you will be required to provide an overseas Police Certificate for each country you have resided in.
+If you have been a resident overseas for a period of three months or longer, whether you have New Zealand residency/citizenship or not, you will be required to provide an overseas Police Certificate for each country you have resided in.

 The Department of Immigration website has information on how to obtain these.